flyingmachine/brave-clojure-web/content/do-things.md

 ### Simplicity

 You may have noticed that this treatment of data structures doesn't include a description of how to create new types or classes.
-Clojure's emphasis on simplicity encourages you to utilize
+This is because Clojure's emphasis on simplicity encourages you to reach for the built-in, "basic" data structures first.

+If you come from an object-oriented background, you might think that this approach is weird and backwards.
+What you'll find, though, is that your data does not have to be tightly bundled with a class for it to be useful and intelligible.
+Here's an epigram loved by Clojurists which hints at the Clojure philosophy:

+    It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.

+    -- Alan Peris

+You'll learn more about this aspect of Clojure's philosophy in the coming chapters.
+For now, though, keep an eye out for the ways that you gain code re-use by sticking to basic data structures.

 Thus concludes our Clojure data structures primer.
 Now it's time to dig in to functions and see how these data structures can be used!